BasicComputation/x64-lecture/B03 - Debugging.md

 mainCRTStartup proc
-	lea r8, [numbers]		; get address of data for inspection
+	lea r8, [numbers]		; get address of data for inspection ; LEA = Load Effective Address:
+							; here LEA will take the instructions pointer and add it with the offset to "numbers"

 	mov eax, [numbers]		; eax will be 10 imul [numbers + 4]		; edx:eax = eax * [number + 4] so edx:eax = eax * -3